website lm logo figtree 2048x327

 Suspect identified by UK media, police yet to formally confirm

-According to the publication, video and photographs taken by its photographer show a gunman opening fire from an elevated bridge overlooking Bondi Beach.
-The Daily Mail said the suspect was shot, arrested, and remains in custody, where he is receiving medical treatment.
+According to The Daily Mail, video and photographs taken by its photographer appear to show a gunman opening fire from an elevated bridge overlooking Bondi Beach.
+The publication reported that the suspect was shot by police and taken to hospital, where he remains under police guard while receiving medical treatment.

 Weapons recovered at the scene